Updated June 8, 2023

-The concrete demo process is a simple, straightforward process IF you know how to do it right.
+Concrete removal is a simple, straightforward process if you know what to expect.

 Should I repair or remove the concrete?